raceintospace/raceintospace/doc/manual/manual.md

 If you have missions scheduled for this season, you need to come here to confirm the launch schedule.
 Here you can do two things to a given mission; one is to **rush** the launch by one or two months.
 Rushing it by one month will cost 3MB and give a 3% milestone penalty; rushing it two months will cost 6MB and give a 6% penalty.
 This isn't something you would do routinely, but it can be useful in beating your opponent to a prestige first.

 If one of your missions is riskier than you were prepared for, you also have the option to **downgrade** it to a simpler mission type.
 This can be handy if, say, you had a Suborbital planned for last turn but the mission never flew—the Orbital you have on the pad now would suffer a milestone penalty from having skipped the Suborbital.
 So instead you can downgrade it to a Suborbital and avoid the penalty.
 There may be several options for a downgrade; for instance, the Orbital EVA Duration on Pad C above could be downgraded to Orbital EVA, Orbital Duration, Orbital, or Suborbital.
 Once you choose a mission type and press the Assign button, however, you cannot change your mind.
-You could go back and downgrade some more (say you downgraded from Orbital Duration EVA to Orbital EVA—you could downgrade again to an Orbital), but you cannot go back to the original mission without scrubbing and rescheduling.
+You could go back and downgrade some more (say you downgraded from Orbital Duration EVA to Orbital EVA—you could downgrade further to an Orbital), but you cannot go back to the original mission without scrubbing and rescheduling.

 The Requirement Penalties figure shows the total of any penalties against the mission for skipping milestone steps or duration steps, or for being the first of this type of mission you've flown.
 Clicking on the image of the launch pad on the left will open a pop-up window that breaks down those penalties.

 ![image alt text](image_22.png)

 When your turn ends and your missions launch, you will watch them unfold.
 Dummy tests and Unmanned Docking tests will display only the launch, but probes and manned missions show the whole thing (except Mars, Jupiter, and Saturn probes, since they take several turns to arrive).
-On either side of the movie mission you will see still images of space hardware and other things space-related; at the bottom you will see the mission's status box, which displays the die rolls for each step of the mission.
+On either side of the movie mission you will see still images of space hardware and other things space-related; at the bottom you'll see the mission's status box, which displays the die rolls for each step of the mission.
 The colored bars represent your chances for success on that step; note that in the above example, the first step (Launch) has a taller bar, because the rocket is more reliable than the capsule.
 The green represents the number the computer rolled against your hardware; the dotted lines are markers for 25%, 50%, and 75%.
 The yellow caps at the top of the second and third bars are safety added by crew skill, in this case Capsule Pilot.

 ![image alt text](image_23.png)